Why Did My Site's Google Ranking Drop?

 websites and I also know that Google discourages the practice.
 But although their guidelines are

 ambiguous, their actions are easier to interpret.
-Limit your link exchanges to related, good quality
+Limit your link exchanges to just a handfull of closely-related, good quality

-sites.
-A couple of dozen is all you need to get your site on the right track, not hundreds
+websites.
+A dozen is all you need to get your site on the right track, not hundreds

 or thousands.
 Don't do massive exchanges through automated programs that create link exchange